YousefiLab/MDCA/SS-Coh/ReadMe.md

 ## Results
 In the below we provide some results of SS-Coh model when we run it on the Anesthesia data set.
+In these results, We applied the SS-GCoh model to the anesthesia data (Fig. 1); the inferred results suggest that the functional circuit changes during different phases of the experiment reliably encode underlying consciousness states.
+The inferred functional connectivity using SS-GCoh along with its temporal changes not only corroborates the empirical results in  [Purdon et al .](https://www.pnas.org/doi/10.1073/pnas.1221180110), but also tracks the dynamics with a finer temporal resolution

 ### Figure 1 - Estimation of SS-Coh
 ![ ](imgs/sscoh.jpg)